tejasraj15/website-cleanblue-/replit.md

 ## Overview

-CleanBlue is a modern web application for a premium water technology company specializing in nanobubble-infused water products.
-The platform serves as a comprehensive business website featuring product showcases, technology information, customer testimonials, and contact functionality.
-Built as a full-stack application, it demonstrates advanced water purification technology through an elegant, responsive user interface while providing backend services for data management and customer interactions.
+CleanBlue is a modern web application for a premium water company based in Gorakhpur, Uttar Pradesh, specializing in fresh well water products.
+The platform serves as a comprehensive business website featuring product showcases, water sourcing information, customer testimonials, and contact functionality.
+Built as a full-stack application, it showcases the company's commitment to sourcing pure well water through an elegant, responsive user interface while providing backend services for data management and customer interactions.

 ## User Preferences